The animals keep me going.

 People say to me: “don’t you worry something might happen to you – like a fall?”

 I fall all the time.
-My knee would give way all the time.
-I just roll over and get up.
+My knee would give way and I just roll over and get up.
 These things happen.
 Here, there is nobody, just the animals.
-I would either have to crawl… but if things happen you deal with it.
+But if things happen you deal with it.
 It might never happen, so why worry.

 All photos by respondent